This guide covers how you can quickly get started using Helm.

 Download a binary release of the Helm client.
 You can use tools like

-or look at the official releases page.
+the official releases page.

 For more details, or for other options, see the installation guide.